Paen Rai Phai Ruk

-Paen Rai Phai Ruk (แผนร้ายพ่ายรัก, RTGS: Phaen Rai Phai Rak; literally: Evil Plan Loses for Love) is a 2013 Thai lakorn (Thai television soap opera) which is aired on Channel 3 and starred Rattapoom Toekongsap and Peeranee Kongthai.
+Paen Rai Phai Ruk (แผนร้ายพ่ายรัก, RTGS: Phaen Rai Phai Rak; literally: Evil Plan Loses for Love) is a 2013 Thai television soap opera) which is aired on Channel 3 and starred Peeranee Kongthai.

 Synopsis

 Kemmik (Peeranee Kongthai) is a flight attendant who currently works at the airline company owned by Phisaeng's family.
-After having a one-night stand with Seua who is later revealed to be Phisaeng (Rattapoom Toekongsap) before the story started, Kemmik had never believed in love since at the time that she had a one-night stand with Seua, she is still a fat young lady of whom she thinks that the guy who never liked and would only like her body, so she decided to be pretty and sexy to get back at those kind of guys.
+After having a one-night stand with Seua who is later revealed to be Phisaeng before the story started, Kemmik had never believed in love since at the time that she had a one-night stand with Seua, she is still a fat young lady of whom she thinks that the guy who never liked and would only like her body, so she decided to be pretty and sexy to get back at those kind of guys.

 She later got hired by Phisaeng's mother Saengsuda (Jarunee Suksawat) to destroy the love of Phisaeng whom is thought to be Sawida (Tubtim Pichamon) Phisaeng's secretary at his farm, and bring Phisaeng back to Thailand to manage the airline company instead of the farm that he has been taking care of.